Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 partial: default

 Often, critical errors are transient (e.g. a database was temporarily unavailable).
-An immediate retry can be successful in these cases where the system will continue processing where it.
+An immediate retry can be successful in these cases where the system will continue processing where it left off.

 However, sometimes, critical errors are persistent.